The LNM Institute of Information Technology

 Admission to the Ph.D.
 Programme is offered to eligible candidates on the basis of an entrance examination and an interview.
 Consequently, all applicants who qualify in the written examination have to appear for the personal interview on the same day or very next day.
 Candidates who have qualified for national level fellowships like GATE, CSIR/UGC-NET-JRF, DST-INSPIRE, NBHM Ph.D. scholarship or equivalent valid fellowship in the relevant subject/discipline may be exempted from the written examination but not from the interview.
 No request for remote interviews would be entertained.

 Candidates who have qualified NET in June 2024 or onwards may be exempted from the written test and called for personal interview directly.
 For merit, 70% weightage may be given for NET marks and 30% weightage for the interview.
-GATE qualified candidates
+Candidate having a GATE qualified scorecard during the last five years are exempted from the written exam.

 Note: DST-Inspire candidates will have two choices: